ivanya93/ivanya93/README.md

 ## 🚀 What I'm Working On

-- Building visual, actionable dashboards using Power BI/Tableau and Python
+- Building visual, actionable dashboards using Power BI/Tableau and Python.
-- Creating projects using EDA and and statistics
+- Creating projects using EDA and and statistics.
-- Automating reporting processes and improving data pipelines in my department
+- Automating reporting processes, creating KPIs and improving data pipelines in my department.
-- Preparing for a transition into the Data & Reporting team within my organization
+- Preparing for a transition into the Data & Reporting team within my organization.
-- Learning more about LLMs and AI-powered tools and Data Engineering
+- Learning more about LLMs and AI-powered tools and Data Engineering :).

 ---